 Often thought of as one of the most amazing things in the world, the reality of working from home can actually be very different.

-Sure, there are days where you’re super thankful and the thought of having to physically step foot back into a workplace makes you gag.
+Sure, there are days where you’re super thankful and the thought of having to physically step foot back into a workplace makes you shudder.
 Then there are other times where you miss office camaraderie and you can go for days with only speaking to Dave the Delivery man.

 Want more details?
 Read on for 7 common expectations versus the truth of what it’s actually like being a remote worker, plus some tips on how to work from home efficiently.

 Expectation #1: You Work in Your Pyjamas

 Firstly, yes, you have the choice of what you’re going to wear to work every day.
 Sure, you can leave your pyjamas on from the night before.

 But do you want to know a trade secret?
 You get NOTHING done if you do this.

 Pyjamas equal sleep mode.
 And so if you wear your pyjamas all day when you’re trying to work, you’re not going to want to work.
 You’re going to want to sleep.

 Pro tip: In our experience, it helps to get dressed every working day.
 Act like you mean business and you’ll get more stuff done.
 Fact.